SteveJustin1963/tec-FORTH/README.md

 * Or our experimental https://github.com/SteveJustin1963/tec-APUS which has both serial and arithmetic abilities.
 * Confirm if the AM9511 works in floating point calculations and Forth-Scientific libraries.
 * Now that you've accepted the mission, proceed to https://github.com/SteveJustin1963/tec-FORTH/wiki
-* Now back up as this screen  will self-destruct in five seconds, maybe not, and good luck, Jim.”
+* This tape will self-destruct in five seconds.
+Good luck, Jim.”
 I.M.F.

 ![](https://github.com/SteveJustin1963/tec-FORTH/blob/master/pics/smoke-tape.png)